d3b4g/leonids/_posts/enum.md

 Group Policy Objects are Active Directory containers used to store groupings of policy settings.
 These objects are then linked to specific sites, domains, or organizational units (OUs).

 > **Get-NetGPO**
+>
-cmdlet allows for the easy enumeration of all current GPOs in a given domain.
+This cmdlet enumerate of all current GPOs in a given domain.

 ![source-01](/img/enu6.PNG){: .align-left}